• Skip to primary navigation

 • Mac

-The earlier versions of Chrome browser used to provide an indication of being active in the background by displaying a persistent Chrome Icon in System Tray, located at the bottom-right corner of desktop.
+In earlier versions, Google Chrome browser used to provide an indication about apps being active in the background by displaying a persistent Chrome Icon in the System tray of the computer.

-However, the new version of Chrome browser does not provide any indication of being active in the background.
+While the current version of Google Chrome does not provide any indication of background running apps, it does provide the option to stop Google Chrome from allowing apps to run in the background.

-Stop Google Chrome Running in Background After Closing
+1. Prevent Google Chrome from Running Apps in Background

 1. Open Chrome browser > click on 3-dots menu icon and select Settings in the drop-down menu.